The application period for the 2018 THRIV Mentored Career Development Awards is now open!

-The Translational Health Research Institute of Virginia (THRIV) is an inclusive transformational Institute that facilitates health-related research in order to improve the health of people in the Commonwealth.
-THRIV seeks to support highly qualified junior faculty for activities related to the development of a successful clinical and translational research career.
-THRIV announces a call for applications for a new mentored career development award.
-Proposals that demonstrate a focus on the use of data to improve health will be preferred.
+The Translational Health Research Institute of Virginia (THRIV) is a transformational cross-Grounds collaboration that leverages the latest advances in data science to accelerate innovation in health-related research and facilitate team science.
+THRIV seeks to support highly qualified junior faculty for activities related to the development of a successful clinical research or translational research career.

 Type and amount of funding: